prvdmwrong/prvdmwrong/docs/tutorials/advanced/philosophies.md

 and build a framework that can solve this problem for good.
 In addition, all of these frameworks have major drawbacks:

-- Knit is unmaintained, it introduces a hefty level of bloat and has subpar types;
+- Knit is unmaintained, introduces a hefty level of bloat and has subpar types;
 - Flamework requires TypeScript and is tightly coupled with its transformer;
 - Nevermore introduces an outrageous level of bloat and also harder to use, being geared primarily just for Quenty;